Synthetic fractional flux quanta in a ring of superconducting qubits: Single site driven-dissipative dynamics

-We see that in the limit for $U\to 0$ the output field asymptotically approaches the coherent state solution $\langle a^\dag\rangle_0=-\Omega/(\omega+i\Gamma/2)$ of a driven-dissipative harmonic oscillator.
 In Fig.~\ref{SM-Fig6} we plot the output signal as function of the driving strength $\Omega$ and the relaxation rate $\Gamma$.
 In the top panel we see that as we increase the driving strength the main single-particle peak splits and other peaks at the two-photon and three-photon resonances appear.
 As the spectral weight is gradually transferred from the single-photon peak to the other resonances a complicate response featuring dips and splittings appears, that is totally due to the combination of driving and interaction.
 In the bottom panel we show the evolution of the output signal by increasing the relaxation rate.
 A general intuitive trend appears, in which fine structure details of the signal are washed out by increasing $\Gamma$.

 The trend revealed by the exact solution for the single site problem captures the more complicated one associated to the chain of bosons and shown in Fig.~\ref{SM-Fig5}.
 We then conclude that the non-trivial evolution of the signal for increased driving is associated to the single-site driven dissipative dynamics with interactions.